osu-eesc/cms-docs/user-guide/docs/primary-roles.md

     - Oversight of and input into the overall Extension digital content and engagement strategy
     - Annual meeting with the Digital Content and Engagement (Navigator) Strategy Team to review program area content metrics and alignment of program content, audiences, goals, and strategy
-    - Communication between program area leaders, regional directors, and EESC as new needs are identified for content teams to create or modify educational content
+    - Communication between program area leaders, regional directors, and Extension Communications as new needs are identified for content teams to create or modify educational content

 - Guide tactical execution of Extension&#39;s digital content and engagement strategy
     - Manage and support content team leader(s), program group coordinators, and county office and combined station group coordinator(s)